 Hence, Imperial trade tends to focus on luxury goods, such as Svellheimish amber, Amaranthine spices, and objects of art from throughout the world.

-The one organized force available to the emperors is the Imperial Guard.
-Membership of the guard is not restricted to native Makhairans, and in fact emperors tend to prefer outsiders whose loyalty is not already given to one of the Imperial families.
-Imperial Guardsmen are always fierce warriors and are paid well enough to purchase top-notch weapons and armor.
-They serve as regional commanders in crises.
+The Imperial Guard is the group sworn to the emperors.
+The Imperial Guard is extremely prestigious, has stringent entry requirements, and are expected to be wholly loyal to the emperor.
+They are well-equipped and well-paid.
+Membership of the Guard is not restricted to native Makhairans, and in fact emperors tend to prefer outsiders whose loyalty is not already given to one of the Imperial families.

 However, this transition had been in motion for many years prior to the "official" date.
 The regions of the Old Empire, which ringed the Middle Sea and once included all of the Kreisens and much of what is now the Seven Kingdoms, boasted much less population and wealth than Basilopolis and eastern parts of the empire despite its vast territory.
 Basilopolis is also closer to trade lines stretching to the east, where vast amounts of wealth awaited in Amaranth.